caioalvesDev/portifolio/content/blog/nuxt-3-intro.md

 ---
-title: Getting Started with Nuxt 3
+title: Introdução ao Nuxt 3
 description: This is a quick introduction on how to get started with Nuxt 3.
 date: 2023-05-24
 cover: clement-helardot-95YRwf6CNw8-unsplash.jpg